danyangc/data550_final_proj/README.md

 -   Analyze trends in COVID-19 mortality by state.
 -   Visualize changes in death rates over time.

+## Automated report generation using Docker

+Navigate to the this project directory using `cd /.../this folder` command in the Terminal.

+The docker image for this project is located at <https://hub.docker.com/repository/docker/danyangc/final_report_image/general>.

+But you do not need pull this image manually

+Use `make report/report.html` command in Terminal and the report will be build automatically.

+## Automated report generation using Docker

+Use `make final_report_image` command in Terminal to build the image locally.

+Then run `docker run -v "$(pwd)/report":/home/rstudio/final_project/report final_report_image` in the terminal to generate the report

 ## Repository Structure

 The repository is organized as follows: